SEKOIA-IO/documentation/_shared_content/ioccollections.md

 - Description: any text that would add additional context.
 It is limited to **500 characters**

 !!! warning
-	If you select the kill chain ‘Command a Control’ when importing indicators in an IOC collection, our retrohunt engine will look only into `destination.ip`.
+	If you select the kill chain phase 'Command and Control' when importing IP addresses in an IOC collection, our detection engines will only look into `destination.ip`.
+This is meant to reduce false positives, such as network scans.
-    This reduces false positives, as C2 servers tend to scan networks a lot.
-By doing this, we look for slave servers that respond to a C2 server.

 ### Limitations